fmtlib/fmt/doc/api.md

 This is a known limitation of "perfect" forwarding in C++.

 <a id="compile-api"></a>
-## Format String Compilation
+## Compile-Time Support

 `fmt/compile.h` provides format string compilation and compile-time (`constexpr`) formatting enabled via the `FMT_COMPILE` macro or the `_cf` user-defined literal defined in namespace `fmt::literals`.
 Format strings marked with `FMT_COMPILE` or `_cf` are parsed, checked and converted into efficient formatting code at compile-time.
-This supports arguments of built-in and string types as well as user-defined types with `format` functions taking the format context type as a template parameter in their `formatter` specializations.
+This supports arguments of built-in and string types as well as user-defined types with `format` methods taking the format context type as a template parameter in their `formatter` specializations.
 For example: